druid-io/pydruid/README.md

 ## Dynamic Parameters

 Druid 0.18.0 introduced support for [Dynamic Parameters](https://druid.apache.org/docs/latest/querying/sql.html#dynamic-parameters) where parameters are bound to `?` placeholders at execution time.
-This can be set using `dynamic_parameters`. on `connect`.
+Dynamic parameters can be optionally used by setting `dynamic_parameters` to `True` on `connect`.

-Parameters support the types below, additionally allowing for tuples and lists for convenience with each value coerced to the appropriate Druid type.
+Parameters support the instance types specified below, additionally allowing for tuples and lists for convenience with each value coerced to the appropriate Druid type.

 ```
 | Instance Type | Druid Type |